vulnman/vulnman.github.io/content/docs/Getting started/intro.md

       Vulnman is a free and open-source pentest management and collaboration software.
       Manage your pentest projects and their related assets using the Vulnman web interface.
       Vulnman comes with a simple to use report generator.
+      Once you have created your templates, the pentesters can create new reports with just a few clicks.
       This allows the pentesters to focus on finding vulnerabilities.
     </p>
     <p>